Agony (2018 video game): Reception

 Agony was met with "generally unfavorable reviews", according to Metacritic.

 IGNs David Jagneaux described the game as a combination of ambitious horror art and repetitive gameplay. "[B]old and detailed environments depict Hell in the most nightmarish ways possible" with "graphic obscenity" that is "grotesquely appealing to horror-loving gamers" but its overuse of gore eventually makes the player desensitized to the experience.
 He explained: "you really can reach a point where all [...] starts to look the same and it no longer bothers you".
 The gameplay also has its shortcomings: "save points are scattered sporadically", slow movement and repetitive tasks.
 Critical information about the possession system is not communicated clearly which leads to frequent deaths and retries, making the game longer than its content would require.
 "This eight to 10-hour journey could have been cut in half without losing any of the meat."

-GameSpots Justin Clark also recognized the game's depiction of Hell as a "breathtaking achievement" calling it a "heretical province of terror" with architecture that is a "pulsating gothic nightmare".
-Enemy design is "disapponting and predictable" compared to the world: Doom-like demons and stereotypically sexual female variants with bad voice acting.
+GameSpot's Justin Clark also recognized the game's depiction of Hell as a "breathtaking achievement" calling it a "heretical province of terror" with architecture that is a "pulsating gothic nightmare".
+Enemy design is "disappointing and predictable" compared to the world: Doom-like demons and stereotypically sexual female variants with bad voice acting.
 Clark also noted the slow movement, difficult sneaking and challenging enemies that lead to frequent deaths.
 These issues are not helped by the rarity of checkpoints: "Agony treats basic progressional milestones the way most games treat obscure collectibles."
 Navigational difficulties, searching for objects and backtracking add to the repetitiveness of the game, during which the player "grows numb" to the "grim wonder that strikes you in the beginning".

 The Escapists Ben "Yahtzee" Croshaw in his Zero Punctuation review referred to it as "liquidized offal".
 He specifically criticized the unforgiving stealth mechanics as well as the game's overuse of gore, stating: "... environments are simultaneously too busy and extremely boring; turn things up to eleven and stay there, and it's just as dull as staying at one."
 He later ranked it as the second worst game of 2018.

 Famitsu's Brzrk noted similarities to Alien: Isolation, but found the game's subject matter and unfamiliar religious viewpoints hard to understand, even with reading some of the subtitles.
 Though he found the gameplay disappointing, he lauded the depiction of hell and liked the game as a work of art.